corrode/corrode.github.io/content/pro/_index.md

     </ul>
 </div>
 <p class="pro-section-subtitle pro-subtitle-wide">
     With all the demands of work, it can be hard to find the time and space to truly understand your tools.
-Here, there are no OKRs or sprints—just the freedom to ask "why", explore trade-offs, and write code you'll understand six months from now.
+Here, there are no OKRs or sprints.
+Just the freedom to ask "why", explore trade-offs, and write code you'll understand six months from now.
 </p>
 <h3 class="pro-section-title pro-subsection-title">Break through learning plateaus together</h3>
 <p class="pro-section-subtitle pro-subtitle-wide">
     Learning a new language is hard, especially when your past experience in other languages works against you.
 Research shows that <a href="https://cacm.acm.org/research/here-we-go-again/"target="_blank" rel="noopener">61% of experienced programmers make incorrect assumptions</a>.
 It's completely normal to get stuck.
 </p>
 <p class="pro-section-subtitle pro-subtitle-wide">
     A mentor helps you regain focus and momentum.
 Let's tackle the hard parts together in a friendly, low-stress environment.
-According to AWS, <a href="https://youtu.be/VthhIdqwdHc?si=sdykuMYs0VZ_ijM9&t=132" target="_blank" rel="noopener">teams without experts are 40% more likely to abandon Rust</a>—you don't have to do it alone.
+According to AWS, <a href="https://youtu.be/VthhIdqwdHc?si=sdykuMYs0VZ_ijM9&t=132" target="_blank" rel="noopener">teams without experts are 40% more likely to abandon Rust</a>.
+You don't have to do it alone.
 </p>
 <div class="pro-section-cta" style="margin-top: 2rem;">
 <a href="#pricing" class="pro-btn pro-btn-primary">I'm Ready.
 Let's Go</a>